samuelpedrajas/fastapi_boilerplate/README.md

 ```

 ## API Documentation
-The auto-generated OpenAPI documentation is accessible at `http://127.0.0.1:8000/docs` (adjust as necessary based on `.env` settings).
+The auto-generated OpenAPI documentation is accessible at `http://127.0.0.1:8000/docs`.

 ## Configuration
 Manage configuration settings via the `.env` file.
 See `.env.example` for a template.